mienaikoe/ziyu/Chapters/2-2-Chapter9.md

 She pulled out a cloth wrapping from her sling bag and threw it at him.

-"Bandage yourself up and come back into the Great Tent.
+"Bandage yourself up and come back into the Great Pavilion.
 Lissa will speak to you."

 "I have nothing to talk with hae about."